COVID: Indonesian hospitals grapple with shortages as cases surge | DW | 07.07.2021

 Indonesia's health care system and hospitals are struggling to keep up with an influx of new COVID patients.
 One of the largest hospitals in Indonesia's Yogyakarta province reported last week that dozens of patients died after the hospital ran out of oxygen due to the large numbers of COVID-19 patients coming in.

-The Southeast Asian country, with a population of about 270 million, was severely hit by the outbreak after the Eid celebration in May, which saw millions of people travel and gather to celebrate the holiday.
+With a population of about 270 million, the Southeast Asian country was severely hit by the outbreak after the Eid celebration on May 12 and 13, which saw millions of people travel and gather to celebrate the Ramadan.

-That outbreak has been made worse, as infections surge amid the spread of the highly transmissible delta variant.
+That outbreak has been made worse, as infections surge during the spread of the highly transmissible delta variant.

 The government announced two weeks of restrictions on public activity on the Java and Bali islands starting on July 3, but experts say the policy doesn't go far enough.

-Sagiran, a surgeon at the Nur Hidayah Hospital in Yogyakarta province who goes with only one name, said that over the past weekend, almost all of the hospitals in the province were full, while oxygen supplies were running low.
+Sagiran, a surgeon at the Nur Hidayah Hospital in Yogyakarta province who uses only one name, said that over the past weekend, almost all of the hospitals in the province were full, while oxygen supplies were running low.

 "Yogyakarta has been facing an oxygen shortage over the last five days.
 Usually for a small hospital like this, we receive at least 20 canisters of oxygen per delivery, but [now] we only get around five canisters.
 One day, we didn't receive any oxygen supplies at all.
 So, we must turn away patients and postpone all non-urgent surgeries," Sagiran told DW.